 Qualified course prerequisites take the form of a course subject (HIST) and number (101).
 Unless otherwise specified, the minimum grade required to satisfy a stated course prerequisite is a D. These prerequisites are enforced at the time of registration and assume successful completion of any prerequisite courses for which a student is currently enrolled.
 A registration error message is returned if one or more qualifying course prerequisites are not met.
 Specific prerequisites for an individual course can be viewed via eServices by selecting the View Catalog Entry link.
-Before seeking override permission to enroll for a specific course, students and advisers are encouraged to view the eServices catalog entry.
 Students who are preregistered in a course with one or more prerequisites and subsequently fail to satisfy the prerequisite(s) will be removed from the course prior to the end of add/drop.

 Class size permitting, a student may register for a course on an audit basis.
 A student may register for audit only during add/drop and late registration periods.
 Auditing a course means a student enrolls in a course but does not receive academic credit upon completion of the course.
 A student who registers on an audit basis is subject to attendance regulations of that class and may be administratively withdrawn by an instructor for a violation of class requirements for audit students, before or after the normal 10-week withdrawal deadline.
 A student who registers for audit may be subject to other course requirements at the discretion of the instructor.
 Audit students are charged the regular rate of tuition and fees.
 An audit course is counted as part of the student’s semester load for the purposes of full- or part-time enrollment status but not for the purpose of financial aid.

-Students enrolled in degree programs need prior approval to take courses at other institutions to ensure credits earned concurrently at another institution are accepted for transfer at VCU.
-Before registration at the other institution, the student needs approval by his or her adviser, department chair, program head and academic dean.
-A “Request to Take Courses at Another Institution” form may be obtained from the Student Services Center in Harris Hall or online at Records and Registration Forms.
+to ensure credits earned concurrently at another institution are accepted for transfer at VCU, students should submit an online “Request to Take Courses at Another Institution” for evaluation by the VCU Transfer Center prior to taking the courses.
 Credits taken at another institution will not be counted toward enrollment level for financial aid purposes at VCU unless these courses are part of an approved articulation agreement that allows or requires courses to be taken at another institution.

 Change in registration